-In Figure 2, we plot the γ_x over time for our measures of supply chain resilience.
-Reassuringly, the coefficients in the pre-periods are not statistically significant, implying that high- and low-exposed firms were following a similar trend in terms of their supply chain disruption measures before the shock.
+Figure 2 plots γ_x over time for our measures of supply-chain resilience.
+Reassuringly, the coefficients in the pre-periods are not statistically significant, implying that high- and low-exposed firms had similar trends in terms of their pre-shock supply-chain disruption measures.
 Consistent with Figure 2a, we see a persistent increase in supplier separations for firms most exposed to the lockdown shock.
-In the period of March to May 2020, firms with supplier risk of one standard deviation above the mean experienced an increase of 4.5pp in their separation rate from suppliers.
-The effect is economically significant, as it corresponds to a 14.5% increase with respect to baseline separation rates.
-The higher separation rates between high- and low- exposed firms remain through the 2020 period.
+Between March and May 2020, firms with supplier risk of one standard deviation above the mean experienced an increase of 4.5pp in their separation rate from suppliers.
+The effect is economically significant, as it corresponds to a 15% increase with respect to baseline separation rates.
+The higher separation rates between high- and low-exposed firms remain through the 2020 period.